Toshiba chairman steps down over huge nuclear business loss

 Toshiba warned, however, that unaudited financial results it announced may change "by a wide margin."
 It earlier delayed reporting its official financial results by a month, citing auditing problems related to the losses in its nuclear business.
 That sent Toshiba stock tumbling 8 percent in Tokyo trading.

 The company said Shigenori Shiga, the chairman, will step down from the board but stay on as a Toshiba executive.
-He is quitting over huge losses from the acquisition of CB&I Stone & Webster by Toshiba's U.S. nuclear unit, Westinghouse.
+He is quitting over huge losses related to the acquisition of CB&I Stone & Webster by Toshiba's U.S. nuclear unit, Westinghouse.

 Toshiba said its net worth was in the negative, at minus 191 billion yen ($1.7 billion) at the end of last year, but the company hopes to fix that by the end of March.